blacklightpy/vaultofknowledge/Prabhupada's Misrepresentation of Shankara's Argument.md

 > **But the specific criticisms he makes often match Śuddhādvaita’s claims more than Śaṅkara’s.**

 So his main criticism seems to be the denial of form of the Godhead, and that of Bhakthi and Leela as illusions.

+In Dvaita, there is Pancha Bheda:
+- Eeshvara-Jeeva
+- Eeshvara-Jada
+- Jeeva-Jeeva
+- Jeeva-Jada
+- Jada-Jada